Create an Airwallex account today

 8. Stripe

 Stripe accepts payments in more than 135 currencies worldwide.
-It can help reduce costs by allowing multi‑currency settlement and avoiding some unnecessary FX conversions, and it supports automatic reconciliation of payments and payouts.
+It reduces costs by letting you settle in multiple currencies and avoid unnecessary FX conversions, and gives you automatic reconciliation of payments and payouts.

-Stripe settles in your default local currency (for Malaysian accounts, typically MYR) and also supports multi‑currency settlement in additional currencies if you configure extra bank accounts.
+Stripe settles in your default local currency (for Malaysian accounts, typically MYR) and can settle in additional currencies if you configure extra bank accounts.
 When currency conversion is required, a 2% FX fee applies on top of the base rate.

 Pros